Windmill Island: Windmill Island Gardens today

 The park includes approximately 36 acre of land along the Macatawa River and the swamp leading into Lake Macatawa.

 Each year Windmill Island Gardens hosts approximately 55,000 tourists.
 The park is open daily from late April until early October, with the most visitors in early May during the Tulip Time Festival.
 Over 100,000 tulips are planted on the island each year in beautiful gardens filled with flowers summer through autumn.
 In addition to the windmill, the park includes replicas of several historic buildings in the Netherlands.
 In the summer months, visitors may also see the klompen dance, traditionally performed by local high school students during the annual Tulip Time Festival.

 After Tulip Time season, tourists continue to enjoy the Island's attractions, and the park frequently hosts weddings and events.
 The Island's celebration pavilion can seat up to 300 people.
 Wedding ceremonies are typically held outside the park or in the Island's gardens, with receptions and banquets taking place in the pavilion.

 The Mimi Cave thriller film Holland starring Nicole Kidman, Gael García Bernal, and Matthew Macfadyen, which was released on March 27, 2025, was filmed in Holland, Michigan, the same town in which the film takes place, at Windmill Island Gardens, specifically scenes including the windmill as well as being filmed in Nashville and Clarksville, Tennessee during the spring of 2023.

+The film The Oogieloves in the Big Balloon Adventure was also shot in part on the island and features the De Zwaan windmill prominently.